Lunatrius/Monster-Spawn-Highlighter/README.md

 ***
 You may skip this entire section and use the provided Gradle wrapper instead (use `gradlew` instead of `gradle`).
 ***
-Gradle is used to execute the various build tasks when compiling MonsterSpawnHighlighter.
+Gradle is used to execute the various build tasks when compiling Monster Spawn Highlighter.

 1. Download and install Gradle.
     * [Windows/Mac download link](http://www.gradle.org/downloads).
 You only need the binaries, but choose whatever flavor you want.